 11. Is sci-fi/fantasy the genre you know best?

 A. No. But TZ wasn't a sci-fi show.
 It was almost pure fantasy/the extraordinary with fantastic twists thrown in.
 But my first love is comedy.
 I got my start in all this television business by building a website on a comedy TV show.
 Lucille Ball and Don Knotts are, in my opinion, the greatest comedians ever to live.
-No one else can even approach their level of genius.although Sean Hayes of "Will and Grace" has begun to give Don a run for his money.
+No one else can even approach their level of genius although Sean Hayes of "Will and Grace" can give Don a run for his money.

 12. What's your favorite episode?

 A. Remember those old Entenmann's Baked Goods commercials where they ask celebrities, "What's your favorite Entenmann's?"
 Well, let's just say that I consider ALL of the TZ episodes to be kind of like equally tantilizing desserts, when all is said and done.
 If I had the option of watching two television shows at any one moment in time, one being TZ and the other not, I'd definitely choose TZ.
-But, if I had to list my top five, they would be: "In His Image", "Mirror Image", "Perchance to Dream", "Living Doll", "The After Hours."
+But, if I had to list my top five, they would be: "In His Image", "Mirror Image", "The Trouble With Templeton", "The After Hours."
 Maybe also "Death Ship" and "Nervous Man in a Four Dollar Room", "The Last Flight", and "A Stop at Willoughby."
 These episodes, to me, are absolute jewels, but many others don't fall far behind.

 13. Favorite TZ memory?